 - Improvements in the organizational functioning of districts

-- Engagement of families and community members as partners in educational improvement
+- Engagement of parents and community member as partners in educational improvement